 The VNS Therapy System may affect the operation of other implanted devices, such as cardiac pacemakers and implanted defibrillators.
 Possible effects include sensing problems and inappropriate device responses.
-If the patient requires concurrent implantable pacemaker, defibrillatory therapy or other types of stimulators, careful programming of each system may be necessary to optimize the patient's benefit from each device.
+If the patient requires concurrent implantable pacemaker, defibrillatory therapy or other types of stimulators, careful programming of each system may be necessary to optimize the patient's paceful from each draining. benefit from each device.